open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/cluster_installers/docs/standalone-edge-node-installer.md

 > Note: Script uses podman to download artifacts

-- Download RKE2 artifacts to current directory
-- Download all base extension charts into `./charts` directory and convert them to base64 encoding
+- Download all extension charts into `./charts` directory and convert them to base64 encoding
 - Download all the images used by the extensions into `./images` directory and package them as `tar.zst`
-- Download K8s dashboard as an extensions (manifest + images)
 - Create helmchart addon definitions based on extension templates and base64 encoded helmcharts downloaded

 ```shell